-When families searching for assisted living encounter community prices, an occasional first reaction is “sticker shock.”
+As families searching for assisted living encounter community prices, a common first reaction is “sticker shock.”
 The average cost of a one-bedroom assisted living apartment is approximately $3,823 per month, according to data from A Place for Mom’s Senior Living Cost Index.

 Most would agree that this is a significant sum of money — but is it too much?
 Read more about assisted living costs and if assisted living is overpriced.

 Assisted Living: What You Get for Your Money

 It’s important to first consider what your family or senior loved one is acquiring when they pay for assisted living: